 Vincent Fink’s work is surrealism in it’s purest form.
 His dark images with warped perspectives invite the viewer into a world that came from a lucid dream in which he observed the completed work.
 Pushing himself to recreate something that was beyond his imagination and skill in his waking life, Vincent has used this inspiration to develop the Metamorphosis Project, a concept that continues to spawn the hidden messages of his dreams. (printed in January 2012 issue of The Houston Press)

 Vincent Fink – Biography

-Co-owner of .506, a clothing and graphic design company in Houston that specializes in hand drawn, hand screen printed graphic t-shirts in an independent clothing brand as well as custom design firm for bands, brands, and just about any commercial business.
-The full .506 t-shirt line, prints, and other items can be found at Space, a boutique in the Montrose area of Houston, Texas.
+Co-owner of .506, a clothing and graphic design company in Houston that specializes in hand drawn, hand screen printed graphic t-shirts in an independent clothing brand as well as a design firm for bands, brands, and just about any commercial business.
+The full .506 t-shirt line, prints, and other items can be found at the online shop as well as boutiques around Texas and abroad.